data-8/data8-notebook/README.md

 1. In the terminal window, run `docker pull data8/data8-notebook`.
 This will take a while.

 ### Download Docker Compose File
-Visit https://raw.githubusercontent.com/data-8/data8-notebook/master/docker-compose.yml and right-click in your browser window to `Save as...` the document.
+Right-click on this link, https://raw.githubusercontent.com/data-8/data8-notebook/master/docker-compose.yml, and `Save as...` the document.

 ### Run the Container
 In a terminal window, change directory to where you saved the docker-compose.yml file.
 For example `cd \Users\myname\Downloads`.
 You may need to rename the file, e.g. `rename docker-compose.yml.txt docker-compose.yml`.